- Meet the President

 Meet Our President, Mike Parks

 Michael M. Parks has served as president of The Dayton Foundation since 2002.
-As the Foundation’s president, he works to help people and organizations help others in the Dayton Region and beyond.
+As president, he works to help people and organizations help others in the Dayton Region and beyond.
 He has elevated the Foundation’s role in fostering community collaborations and leadership initiatives, developed new, first-in-the-nation services for donors and not-for-profit organizations, and become a resource on philanthropy and the nonprofit community regionally and nationally.
-Founded in 1921, The Dayton Foundation is one of the first community foundations in the nation and today is among the top 5% of nearly 800 such foundations.
-Under Mike Parks’ leadership, the Foundation now has nearly 4,000 charitable funds, has tripled its assets - from $214 million in 2002 to $541 million in 2017 - and has awarded from Foundation funds more than 328,000 grants totaling $867 million.
+Founded in 1921, The Dayton Foundation is one of the first community foundations in the nation and today is among the top 5% of over 800 such foundations.
+Under Mike Parks’ leadership, the Foundation now has nearly 4,000 charitable funds, has tripled its assets - from $214 million in 2002 to $652.7 million today - and has awarded from Foundation funds more than 382,000 grants totaling over $1 billion.

 Get to know The Dayton Foundation’s staff and how we can help you help others.
 Visit our Who Here Can Help You page.